-In this chapter, we will describe how we obtain the bilingual collocation by using the preferred syntactic patterns and associative information.
-Consider a pair of aligned sentences in a parallel corpus such as Example 4 given below:
+In this chapter, we will describe how we obtain bilingual collocations by using preferred syntactic patterns and associative information.
+Consider a pair of aligned sentences in a parallel corpus such as that shown in Example 4 below:

 The civil service rice bowl, about which people always said "you can't get filled up, but you won't starve to death either," is getting a new look with the economic downturn.
-Not only haven't there been layoffs or pay cuts, the year-end bonus and the performance review bonuses will go out as usual, drawing people to compete for their own "iron rice bowl." 以往一向被認爲「吃不飽、餓不死」的公家飯,值此經濟景氣低迷之際, 不但不虞裁員、減薪,年終獎金、考績獎金還都照發不誤,因而促使不少 人回頭競逐這隻「鐵飯碗」。 Source: 1991/01 Filling the Iron Rice Bowl counterparts:
+Not only haven't there been layoffs or pay cuts, the year-end bonus and the performance review bonuses will go out as usual, drawing people to compete for their own "iron rice bowl."

+Source: 1991/01 Filling the Iron Rice Bowl